 CURRICULUM AND INSTRUCTION $08.13451 AP.1

-Title I Violation Complaint Procedure
+Federal Programs/Title I Violation Complaint Procedure

-The Every Student Succeeds Act requires the adoption of a written procedure for the receipt and resolution of complaints alleging violations of Title I, Part A in the administration of the program.
+The Every Student Succeeds Act requires the adoption of a written procedure for the receipt and resolution of complaints alleging violations of Title I, Part A and the Elementary and Secondary Education Act (ESEA) as amended by ESSA in the administration of Federal Programs.

-The complaint must be in writing and addressed to the District Title I Coordinator.
+The complaint must be in writing and addressed to the District Federal Programs/Title I Coordinator.
 The complaint must contain the following:

 The name of the complainant and the contact information;

-The nature of the complaint (the specific violation of the administration of the Title I, Part A program).
+The nature of the complaint (the specific violation of the administration of the Title I, Part A or Federal Program).

-The Title I Coordinator must maintain a complaint log.
+The Federal Programs/Title I Coordinator must maintain a complaint log.
 The log must include the following:

 The name of the complainant;